UB-Mannheim/reichsanzeiger-nlp/docs/index.md

   * real person (e.g., Karl August von Hardenberg)
   * imaginary characters and characters of literature pieces (e.g., Marthe Schwerdtlein)
   * religious figures (God)
+  * titles if they can be distinctively attributed to one person for ex. via date (e.g., Se.
+Koͤnigl.
+Hoheit der Herzog von Cumberland)
 * Not considered as Person: (TO DO: decide on this keeping in mind the entity linking task)
   * expressions without a proper name except expressions containing title and demonym (e.g., Großherzog von Baden)
   * demonyms which do not modify a proper name
   * isolated functions not attached to a person name
 * Considered as Person.Collective:
   * more than one individual containing a proper name (e.g., )
+  * royal courts (e.g., Kaiserlicher Russischer Hofstaat)
 * Not considered as Person.Collective:
   * citizens or residents of certain geographic areas (e.g., Löwenberger, Plagwitzer, die letzten Franzoſen)